ByWzN/Fetchy/README.md

 - X / Twitter
 - Snapchat

-Support can vary depending on the platform, media, and whether sign-in is required.
+Support can vary depending on the platform, the media itself, authentication requirements, and upstream extractor limitations.

-## Download

-Download the latest APK from **GitHub Releases**.

-## Privacy
+## 🔒 Privacy

-Fetchy is designed to keep your data local.
+Fetchy is designed with a local-first approach.

-Downloaded files and saved sessions stay on your device, and Fetchy does not upload them to its own server.
+Your downloaded files and saved sessions stay on your device, and Fetchy does not upload them to its own server as part of the normal download flow.

-## Development
+## 📦 Download

+Download the latest APK from the **GitHub Releases** page.

-Built with:
+## 🛠️ Built With

 - Flutter
 - Kotlin
 - yt-dlp
 - FFmpeg

+## 🚧 Project Status

-Fetchy is still actively being developed, so some features and platform support may change over time.
+Fetchy is still actively being developed.

+Some features are still in development, and platform support can change over time depending on upstream changes.

 ---